Arnav-Sinha-007/DAA-hAckathon-repoo/README.md

-  ALGO -visualizer with Team smart
+  ALGO -visualizer with Team Algo-viz